RitaAndAurora/kijimi-babu-frik/MANUAL.md

 ### 2.1 Loading Babu Frik as an audio plugin

 Babu Frik can run as a **stand-alone application** or as an **audio plugin** inside your DAW.
-When running as an audio plugin it works as an **audio effect** but effectively acts as a *bypass effect* for all the audio received in the input (i.e. it passes the input audio to the output and leaves it unaffected).
+When running as an audio plugin, it works as an **audio effect** that passes all the audio it receives to the output (i.e.  does nothing with the audio) while communicating with KIJIMI to control it.
+Note that **Babu Frik is not intended to send any MIDI notes to KIJIMI**, only control data.
+MIDI notes need to be routed to KIJIMI using fucntionalities of your DAW or other MIDI routing software.
 The typical setup is to create a *MIDI/external instrument* track in your DAW which routes MIDI to the KIJIMI and receives the audio signal from KIJIMI.
-In that track Babu Frik can be placed as an effect.
+In that track (or in another track), Babu Frik can be placed as an *audio effect plugin* that will  communicate with KIJIMI.

 The main advantage of loading Babu Frik as a plugin instead of using it stand-alone is that it allows the DAW to control KIJIMI's parameters, enabling **parameter automation** and any other sort of **modulation capabilities** offered by the DAW.

 ### 2.2 MIDI configuration